 In both veterinary and human patients, fever may indicate infectious, inflammatory, immune-mediated, or neoplastic disease.
 In most cases, the history and physical examination reveal the cause of the fever, or the fever resolves spontaneously or in response to antibiotic therapy.
 However, in a small percentage of patients, the cause of fever is not readily apparent, and the problem becomes persistent or recurrent.
 These patients are said to have fever of unknown origin (FUO).

-In human medicine, classical FUO is defined as fever >101°F (38.3°C) on several occasions over a period >2–3 wk with no diagnosis established after 3 outpatient visits or 3 days in the hospital.
+In human medicine, classic FUO is defined as fever >101°F (38.3°C) on several occasions over a period >2–3 wk with no diagnosis established after 3 outpatient visits or 3 days in the hospital.
 There is no recognized definition of this syndrome in veterinary medicine, making it difficult to determine its true prevalence.
-FUO is probably less prevalent now than 20 years ago because of improved diagnostic technology (eg, imaging, laboratory tests).
+FUO is probably less prevalent now than in the past because of improved diagnostic technology (eg, imaging, molecular diagnostic tests).

 Body Temperature Regulation